prompt-engineering/chat-flow/README.md

 [![Chat Server](https://img.shields.io/badge/chat-discord-7289da.svg)](https://discord.gg/FSWXq4DmEj)

+# Deploy

-# Deploy ChatFlow on Vercel with Planetscale
+## Deploy ChatFlow on Vercel with Planetscale

 Follow these steps to deploy ChatFlow on Vercel with a serverless MySQL database provided by Planetscale: